matrix-org/matrix-spec-proposals/proposals/2666-get-rooms-in-common.md

 determine which of those rooms contains a "join" membership for the given user_id.
 Clients which "lazy-load" however do not have this information, as they will have only synced a subset of the full membership for all rooms.
-While a client *could* pull all membership for all rooms at the point of needing this information, it's computationally expensive for both the homeserver and the client, as well as a bandwidth waste for contrained clients.
+While a client *could* pull all membership for all rooms at the point of needing this information, it's computationally expensive for both the homeserver and the client, as well as a bandwidth waste for constrained clients.